pretix/pretix-docs/docs/tutorial/getting-started.md

     The short form may only contain letters, numbers, dots and dashes. __It may not contain spaces.__ It may not contain special characters.
 Spaces and special characters would render the URL invalid.

-Once you have filled out this form, please also read our privacy policy and our terms of service.
-They are linked on this page.
+Once you have filled out the form, please also read our privacy policy and our terms of service.
+They are both linked on this page.
 Once you have read them both carefully, check the boxes to confirm.

-Click the :btn:Continue: and your journey to hosting your first event with pretix can finally begin!
+Click the :btn:Continue: button and your journey to hosting your first event using pretix can finally begin!